Fliki1/MSR/README.md

 In this case we retrieve the week trend commit data for the current year or the last year of the project.
 Activity trend on the 52 weeks of a year.

+### 5. Lines of code per week:
+The lines of code metric shows the number of lines for every week.
+This indicator is very useful to study the evolution of the project as it highlights the development phases and helps defining the adopted methodology.

 ## Quick usage:
 Git clone
 ````commandline